petrgazarov/cumuli-aws-console-chat/README.md

 1. Activate the extension

-   Click on the extension icon or use a keyboard shortcut (Mac: `Cmd + B`, Windows/Linux: `Ctrl + B`) to open the Side panel.
+   Click on the extension icon to open the Side panel.
 The extension can only be activated on AWS pages.
+Keyboard shortcut for the activation can be configured in chrome://extensions/shortcuts.

 2. Add your OpenAI API key in the "Config" tab

 3. Start chatting

    `Enter` key sends a text-only message.
 The model does _not_ get context about your screen by default.
-To include a screenshot with the message, press `Cmd + I` (Mac) or `Ctrl + I` (Linux/Windows).
+To include a screenshot with the message, press `Shift + Cmd + I` (Mac) or `Shift + Ctrl + I` (Linux/Windows).

 ### FAQ

 - Why doesn't the keyboard shortcut work?

   The provided keyboard shortcuts are suggested defaults, and the bindings are handled by the browser.
 You can visit chrome://extensions/shortcuts and verify that the correct shortcuts are set for this extension.
-If there is a conflict with another extension, you can change the shortcuts to something else.
+If there is a conflict, you can change the shortcuts to something else.

 - I'm getting `` 404 The model `gpt-4-vision-preview` does not exist or you do not have access to it `` error.